Skip to content

 Most cycling-specific strength advice fails the rider for one reason: it asks too much.
 The plan that worked for a 22-year-old with 20 free hours a week does not survive contact with a 45-year-old with two kids and a job.
 The result is most cyclists either skip strength entirely or run a watered-down circuit-style session that doesn't drive the adaptation the bike actually benefits from.

 The fix is not to ask for more time.
 It is to ask for the right time.
 The minimum effective dose for a cyclist who wants the performance benefit of strength training, without the gym becoming a second sport, is two short sessions per week.
 The protocol below is what we run with the Not Done Yet coaching community and what most of the strength specialists we've interviewed at length — Derek Teel chief among them — have converged on as the durable amateur-athlete prescription.
+For the long-form version of Teel's framework, see the best strength exercises for cyclists with Derek Teel.

 Why the dose has shifted